smallhelm/hairball/README.md

 ### What!
 No cursors!?!?

 They don't embrace the hairball.
-They try and hide what is really going on...
+They try and hide what is really going on.

 ## Immutable data structures